 Thus, I want to prioritize those who are willing to do the hard work after our meeting, because that's where my time is best spent.

-If you feel like you're that person, please head on over to my Calendly to book an appointment.
+If you feel like you're that person, please head on over to my Calendly to book an appointment and then immediately fill out the intake form.
 I can't wait to work with you. ❤️